Our SEND information report contributing to the Local Offer.

 All learners should have the same opportunity to access extra-curricular activities.
 At Homefield Primary School we are offering a range of additional clubs and activities.
 A clubs booklet is sent out to all children on a termly basis detailing how to join.
 Our extra-curricular activities are offered to all pupils within certain age ranges.
 Some clubs are more suitable to the youngest pupils or oldest pupils but the whole age range is endeavoured to be covered where possible.

 As a school, we also offer our pupils a termly enrichment experience.
 This gives all pupils the opportunity to try something in school that they may not have tried before.
-In the past year we have offered activities including, martial arts, boxercise cricket and dance.
+In the past year we have offered activities including, taekwondo, new-age Kurling and dance.

 4. How can we prepare children with SEN-D for their next steps?

 This can be transition to a new class, teacher or school.
 Homefield Primary School is committed to working in partnership with children, families and other providers to ensure that positive transitions occur.
 Planning for transition is part of our provision for all learners with SEN-D.

 Nurture plays a large role at Homefield Primary School.
 We have a fully trained member of staff in the role as Pastoral Mentor (Mrs Clarke) who can help to guide and support our learners at the more vulnerable times of their school life.

 Homefield Primary School is a school for our community.
 We can shape and develop provision for all our learners, ensuring achievement for all.
 This SEN-D report declares our annual offer to learners with SEN, but to be effective it needs the views of everybody.
 So please engage with us to promote the “assess, plan, do, review” model in our provision for SEN.

 Homefield Primary School receives an amount of funding directly to the school from the Local Authority to support the needs of learners with SEN. Extra funds may be directed from the school budget to "top up" this provision.